ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

     - Username: jenkins

-    - Private Key: <content of the previous generated private key> (e.g /root/.ssh/id_rsa)
+    - Private Key: <content of the previously generated private key> (e.g /root/.ssh/id_rsa)

-    - Passphrase: <the previous entered passphrase> (you can leave it blank if none has been specified)
+    - Passphrase: <the previously entered passphrase> (you can leave it blank if none has been specified)

    .. figure:: setup/jenkins-gitlab/alternative_jenkins_node_credentials.png
       :align: center

-3. Go to Manage Jenkins -> Manage Nodes and Clouds -> New Node
+3. Go to Manage Jenkins → Nodes → New Node

-    - Node name: Up to you (e.g. Docker)
+    - Node name: Up to you (e.g. Docker agent node)

     - Check 'Permanent Agent'